Ayot St Lawrence

 Location

-Usually our services will take place on the third Sunday of the month at 11.30.
-After any of these services, in normal times, why not book yourself in for lunch at the lovely Brocket Arms, originally the monastic quarters for the old, now ruined church a short stroll away 01438 820250.
-At present the pub is closed because of Covid restrictions.
+After any of these services, why not book yourself in for lunch at the lovely Brocket Arms, originally the monastic quarters for the old, now ruined church a short stroll away 01438 820250.

 Contact Us